-Orthodox Africa is committed to helping specifically Orthodox missions in Africa.
-We seek to assist in serving the vulnerable members of the communities where we have been asked to serve.
+Orthodox Africa is committed to helping Orthodox Christian missions in Africa.
+We seek to assist in serving the vulnerable members of the communities where our help has been requested.

-Presently, we are working with missions in Kenya which serve as schools and orphanages, and we have recently started working with a church in Uganda.
-Our missions currently include:
+Presently, we are working with missions in Kenya, which includes schools and orphanages.
+Also, Orthodox Africa has recently started working with a church in Uganda.
+Our list of missions currently includes:

-- St. John Maximovitch Secondary School, South Kinangpop, Kenya (Nairobi Diocese)
+- St. John Maximovitch Secondary School, South Kinangpop, Kenya (Patriarchate of Alexandria, Nairobi Diocese).

 We look forward to the opportunity to add more missions in the future.

-At its inception, Orthodox Africa was concerned with vetting missions.
-Our members have all had an ongoing interest in missions in Africa for years, but, with the onslaught of pleas for help, they struggled to determine which missions were legitimate, Orthodox missions, and which pleas were, to be frank, scams.
+At its inception, Orthodox Africa was concerned with vetting the different missions that wished to be affiliated with Orthodox Africa.
+Our members have all had an ongoing interest in missions in Africa for years, but, with the onslaught of pleas for help, they struggled to determine which missions were legitimate, Orthodox Christian missions, and which pleas were fraudulent.

 - Financial records and transactions are transparent, shared with the board members of both countries.

-- Missions are vetted with the hierarchy of the area in which they are located.
+- Missions are vetted with the ecclesiastical hierarchy of the area in which they are located.

-- If there is any doubt about the legitimacy or transparency of the missions, they will not be included.
+- If there is any doubt about the legitimacy, transparency, or canonical status of the missions, they will not be included.

-- If, after inclusion, there is any question of the legitimacy or transparency of the missions, we will work with the missions on an action plan to resolve any issues in order to maintain inclusion.
-If the action plan is not maintained, the mission will be removed (“excluded”) from our network.
+- If after inclusion, there is any question of the legitimacy or transparency of the missions, we will work with the missions on an action plan to resolve any issues to maintain inclusion.
+If the action plan is not maintained, the mission will be removed from our network of affiliated missions.